 I really don’t see big companies like Seers or Overstock using Google Customer Reviews.
 I know that if I owned an eCommerce site, I would want more control over the reviews.
 I have also heard from one of the 3rd party companies that Google Customer Reviews may be going away.
 There is likely no truth to this claim, but there you have it!

 Considering all the cons that bedevil Google Customer Reviews, it may be better for businesses to look for alternatives.
 That’s particularly the case for those that are looking for a more refined online reviews experience.
 The following are some of the alternatives to Google Customer Reviews that businesses around the world can use to achieve growth;

 This is the company that I recommend the most to my readers.
 I am a reseller for Shopper Approved and you can get a discount by signing up using my link.
-If you go to their website, you will see that the lowest plan costs $159 per month.
-However, you can sign up using my link for $159/m.
-For that you get up to 2000 accumulated ratings and reviews.
-The great thing is that you get a 60 day free channel should you decide to sign up using my link.
-What this means is that if you don’t like it, you can cancel within those 60 days!
+In fact, I have recommended over 300 companies to Shopper Approved in the past few years.
+The great thing is that you get 30 days free should you decide to sign up using my link.

 Verified Reviews is another of the Google Customer Reviews alternatives that you can use for your business.
 The great thing about Verified Reviews is that you get a 30 day trial, during which you don’t need a credit card or anything.
 Verified Reviews also gives you both Product and Seller ratings on CPC Text Ads and on Google Shopping PLA Ads.